DocDrydenn/svr_fans/README.md

-# svr_fans
+# svr_fans.sh

 Simple script to control Dell PowerEdge R720xd server fan speeds via their iDRAC using IPMITool commands.

-Script will also work with the Dell PowerEdge R#10-series.
-(Note: Fanspeed control still works even though an error will be thrown.
-Just ignore the error.)
+Script will also work with the Dell PowerEdge R#10-series. *(Note: Running this script on those servers will throw an error; just ignore it.)*

 ## Requirements:
 This script checks for the below packages.
 If not found, it will attempt to install them via APT.